-APTPPL and APA have continued to submit that its alternative specification of the CAPM is relevant material that can inform return on equity estimation which has been raised in previous regulatory processes.180 In an August 2017 report for APA and APTPPL, Frontier also submitted that return on equity estimates from valuation reports, are relevant material that can inform return on equity estimation.181
+APA has continued to submit that its alternative specification of the CAPM is relevant material that can inform return on equity estimation which has been raised in previous regulatory processes.
+Is In an August 2017 report for APA, Frontier also submitted that return on equity estimates from valuation reports, are relevant material that can inform return on equity estimation.